oehf/ipf-docs/_pages/ihe/fhir/fhirAdvanced.md

 | `clientRequestFactory` | ClientRequestFactory | n/a           | reference to a custom ClientRequestFactory
 | `consumerSelector`     | Predicate            | () -> true    | reference to a Predicate that selects a FhirConsumer

 ### fhirContext

-The most commonly used of these is `fhirContext` (e.g. `?fhirContext=#fhirContext`), which allows to reference a global FHIR Context instance.
-This is useful if you expose several FHIR endpoints and want to use the same configured context.
+The most commonly used of these is `fhirContext` (e.g. `?fhirContext=#fhirContext`), which allows to reference a global FHIR Context instance like the one provided by the [IPF Spring Boot FHIR starter].
+This is useful if you expose several FHIR endpoints that shall all use same configured context.

 ### resourceProvider